akashacms/epub-guide/documents/3e-html5-structure.html.md

 There are two basic constraints that make linking in an EPUB different from linking on a website.

-* There is no "webroot" in an EPUB, so all internal URL's have to be relative from the source document
+* There is no _webroot_ in an EPUB, so all internal URL's have to be relative from the source document
-* EPUB rendering is presumed to be "offline" meaning no files can be fetched over the Internet (because there's no Internet)
+* EPUB rendering is presumed to be _offline_ meaning no files can be fetched over the Internet (because there's no Internet)

 ## All internal URL's are relative -- no webroot